Robotix22/Mu-Tegra/Building.md

 ./build_uefi.sh -d <Codename> [-r <Build Mode>]
 ```

-When then Build is done you will find a `.elf` File and a `.efi` File in the root of the repo.
+When then Build is done you will find a `.bin` File in the root of the repo.

 ## Troubleshooting: